 If a Jet-ski has not been serviced in a few years it may be hard to remove the spark plugs.
-This is because rust can cause the plugs to bind into the engine head.
+This is because rust can cause the plugs to bind to the engine head.
 Use some penetrating fluid and leave overnight.

 Try and remove the plugs again using the correct socket and a long extension bar.
-If the spark plug breaks you can remove the plug with an easy out extraction tool.
+If the spark plug breaks you can remove the plug with an easy-out extraction tool.
 Be sure to check inside the piston with a camera to make sure no loose particles fell inside.